Dartington Crystal: History

-Today Dartington Crystal is the major private employer in Torrington and surrounding rural areas, which is very important to the South West and UK economy.
-All hand-made crystal items are still produced at Dartington Crystal in Torrington meaning the factory is the only working hand-made tableware producing crystal factory left in the UK, Given the demand for this product, the company does however outsource some ranges of items from within the EU (especially machine-made) crystal where Dartington still continue a rigorous quality control process.
+Today Dartington Crystal is a major private employer in Torrington and surrounding rural areas.
+All hand-made crystal items are still produced at Dartington Crystal in Torrington meaning the factory is the only working hand-made tableware producing crystal factory left in the UK.
+Given the demand for this product, the company does however outsource some ranges of items from within the EU (especially machine-made) crystal where Dartington still continue a rigorous quality control process.

 Products

-Dartington Crystal's most famous products date back to the 1970s, Frank Thrower's Scandinavian influenced designs such as Sharon, Exmoor, and Dimple set Dartington out from the others who concentrated on the now seemingly 'old fashioned' cut crystal styles.
-Indeed, this has given Dartington a modern and contemporary image, which has kept it ahead of others, and makes it much easier to sell in the modern market.
-Today's most popular ranges include Wine Master, Florabundance as well as Sharon, Exmoor, and Dimple, which are still made today.
+Dartington Crystal's products date back to the 1970s, Frank Thrower's Scandinavian influenced designs such as Sharon, Exmoor, and Dimple distinguished Dartington from other manufacturers, who concentrated on cut crystal styles.
+Ranges include Wine Master, Florabundance as well as Sharon, Exmoor, and Dimple, which are still made today.

 Corporate

 The company is also known for its personalized, corporate gifts and special commissions, including an FA Cup trophy replica used in the celebrations of the 30th anniversary of Sunderland's FA Cup triumph over Leeds United.
 This replica can be seen in the Visitors Centre at the Torrington site.

 Commissions include Holland & Holland, Rolls-Royce Motors, P&O Cruises and Chivas Regal as well as many others.